-Though many people believe in God, few understand what faith in God means, and what they must do to be after God’s heart.
-This is because, though people are familiar with the word “God” and phrases such as “the work of God,” they do not know God, much less do they know His work.
-No wonder, then, that all those who do not know God are possessed of a muddled belief.
-People do not take belief in God seriously because believing in God is too unfamiliar, too strange for them.
-In this way, they fall short of the demands of God.
-In other words, if people do not know God, do not know His work, then they are not fit for God’s use, much less can they fulfill the desire of God.
-“Belief in God” means believing that there is a God; this is the simplest concept of faith in God.
+Though many people believe in God, few understand what faith in God means, and what they must do to conform to God’s will.
+This is because, though people are familiar with the word “God” and phrases such as “the work of God,” they do not know God, and still less do they know His work.
+No wonder, then, that all those who do not know God are muddled in their belief of Him.
+People do not take belief in God seriously, and this is entirely because believing in God is too unfamiliar, too strange for them.
+In this way, they fall short of God’s demands.
+In other words, if people do not know God, and do not know His work, then they are not fit for God’s use, and still less are they able to satisfy His will.
+“Belief in God” means believing that there is a God; this is the simplest concept as regards believing in God.
 What’s more, believing that there is a God is not the same as truly believing in God; rather, it is a kind of simple faith with strong religious overtones.
-True faith in God means experiencing the words and work of God based on a belief that God holds sovereignty over all things.
-So you shall be freed of your corrupt disposition, shall fulfill the desire of God, and shall come to know God.
-Only through such a journey can you be said to believe in God.
-Yet people often see belief in God as something very simple and frivolous.
-The belief of such people is meaningless and shall never gain the approval of God, because they tread the wrong path.
-Today, there are still those who believe in God in letters, in hollow doctrines.
-They are unaware that their belief in God has no substance, and that they are unable to gain the approval of God, and they still pray for peace and sufficient grace from God.
-We should stop and ask ourselves: Could believing in God really be the easiest thing on earth?
-Does believing in God mean nothing more than receiving much grace from God?
-Can people who believe in God but do not know Him, and believe in God yet oppose Him, really fulfill the desire of God?
+True faith in God means the following: On the basis of the belief that God holds sovereignty over all things, one experiences His words and His work, purges one’s corrupt disposition, satisfies the will of God, and comes to know God.
+Only a journey of this kind may be called “faith in God.”
+Yet people often see belief in God as a simple and frivolous matter.
+People who believe in God in this way have lost what it means to believe in God, and though they may continue to believe until the very end, they shall never gain God’s approval, because they tread upon the wrong path.
+There are still those today who believe in God according to letters and in hollow doctrine.
+They do not know that they lack the essence of belief in God, and they cannot receive God’s approval.
+Still they pray to God for blessings of safety and sufficient grace.
+Let us stop, quiet our hearts, and ask ourselves: Can it be that believing in God really is the easiest thing on earth?
+Can it be that believing in God means nothing more than receiving much grace from God?
+Are people who believe in God without knowing Him or who believe in God and yet oppose Him really able to satisfy the will of God?

-If people remain in the Age of Grace, then they shall never be free of their corrupt disposition, let alone know the inherent disposition of God.
-If people always live among an abundance of grace but are without the way of life that allows them to know God and satisfy God, then they shall never truly gain Him though they believe in Him.
-What a pitiful form of belief that is.
-When you have finished reading this book, when you have experienced each step of the work of God incarnate in the Age of Kingdom, you will feel that the hopes of many years have finally been realized.
-You will feel that only now have you truly seen God face-to-face; only now have you gazed upon the face of God, heard the personal utterance of God, appreciated the wisdom of God’s work, and truly sensed how real and almighty God is.
-You will sense that you have gained many things that people of times past have never seen or possessed.
-At this time, you will clearly know what it is to believe in God, and what it is to be after God’s heart.
-Of course, if you cling to views of the past, and reject or deny the fact of the second incarnation of God, then you shall remain empty-handed and acquire nothing, and ultimately be guilty of opposing God.
-Those who obey the truth and submit to the work of God shall come under the name of the second incarnate God—the Almighty.
-They will be able to accept the personal guidance of God, and shall acquire more and higher truth and receive the real human life.
+If people remain stuck in the Age of Grace, then they shall never be rid of their corrupt disposition, let alone know the inherent disposition of God.
+If people always live in the midst of an abundance of grace, but do not have the way of life that allows them to know God or to satisfy Him, then they will never truly gain Him in their belief in Him.
+This type of belief is pitiful indeed.
+When you have finished reading this book, when you have experienced each step of the work of God incarnate in the Age of Kingdom, you will feel that desires you have had for many years have finally been realized.
+You will feel that only now have you truly seen God face to face; only now have you gazed upon His countenance, heard His personal utterances, appreciated the wisdom of His work, and truly sensed how real and almighty He is.
+You will feel that you have gained many things that people in times past had never seen nor possessed.
+At this time, you will clearly know what it is to believe in God, and what it is to conform to God’s will.
+Of course, if you cling to views of the past, and reject or deny the fact of the second incarnation of God, then you will remain empty-handed, acquiring nothing, and ultimately you will be pronounced guilty of opposing God.
+Those who are able to obey the truth and submit to the work of God shall be claimed under the name of the second incarnate God—the Almighty.
+They will be able to accept God’s personal guidance, gaining more and higher truths, as well as real life.
 They shall behold the vision that people of the past have never seen: “And I turned to see the voice that spoke with me.
 And being turned, I saw seven golden candlesticks; And in the middle of the seven candlesticks one like to the Son of man, clothed with a garment down to the foot, and girt about the breasts with a golden girdle.
-His head and his hairs were white like wool, as white as snow; and his eyes were as a flame of fire; And his feet like to fine brass, as if they burned in a furnace; and his voice as the sound of many waters.
-And he had in his right hand seven stars: and out of his mouth went a sharp two edged sword: and his countenance was as the sun shines in his strength” (Revelation 1:12–16).
-This vision is the expression of God’s entire disposition, and such an expression of His entire disposition is also the expression of the work of God when He becomes flesh this time.
-In the torrents of chastisements and judgments, the Son of man expresses His inherent disposition through the speaking of words, allowing all those who accept His chastisement and judgment to see the true face of the Son of man, a face that is a faithful depiction of the face of the Son of man seen by John.
-(Of course, all this will be invisible to those who do not accept the work of God in the Age of Kingdom.)
-The true face of God cannot be fully articulated using the words of man, and so God uses the expression of His inherent disposition to show His true face to man.
-Which is to say that all those who have experienced the inherent disposition of the Son of man have seen the true face of the Son of man, for God is too great and cannot be fully articulated using the words of man.
-Once man has experienced each step of God’s work in the Age of Kingdom, then he shall know the true meaning of John’s words when he spoke of the Son of man among the lampstands: “His head and his hairs were white like wool, as white as snow; and his eyes were as a flame of fire; And his feet like to fine brass, as if they burned in a furnace; and his voice as the sound of many waters.
-And he had in his right hand seven stars: and out of his mouth went a sharp two edged sword: and his countenance was as the sun shines in his strength.”
-At that time, you shall know beyond all doubt that this ordinary flesh that has spoken so many words is really the second incarnate God.
-And you shall truly sense how blessed you are, and feel yourself the most fortunate.
-Would you be unwilling to accept this blessing?
+His head and His hairs were white like wool, as white as snow; and His eyes were as a flame of fire; And His feet like to fine brass, as if they burned in a furnace; and His voice as the sound of many waters.
+And He had in His right hand seven stars: and out of His mouth went a sharp two edged sword: and His countenance was as the sun shines in its strength” (Revelation 1:12–16).
+This vision is the expression of God’s entire disposition, and the expression of His entire disposition is also the expression of the work of God in His present incarnation.
+In the torrents of chastisements and judgments, the Son of man expresses His inherent disposition by means of utterances, allowing all those who accept His chastisement and judgment to see the true face of the Son of man, which is a faithful depiction of the face of the Son of man seen by John.
+(Of course, all of this will be invisible to those who do not accept the work of God in the Age of Kingdom.)
+The true face of God cannot be fully articulated using human language, and so God uses the means by which He expresses His inherent disposition to show His true face to man.
+Which is to say that all those who have appreciated the inherent disposition of the Son of man have seen the true face of the Son of man, for God is too great and cannot be fully articulated using human language.
+Once man has experienced each step of God’s work in the Age of Kingdom, then he shall know the true meaning of John’s words when he spoke of the Son of man among the lampstands: “His head and His hairs were white like wool, as white as snow; and His eyes were as a flame of fire; And His feet like to fine brass, as if they burned in a furnace; and His voice as the sound of many waters.
+And He had in His right hand seven stars: and out of His mouth went a sharp two edged sword: and His countenance was as the sun shines in its strength.”
+At that time, you shall know beyond all doubt that this ordinary flesh that has said so much is undeniably the second incarnate God.
+Moreover, you shall truly sense how blessed you are, and feel yourself to be the most fortunate.
+Are you not willing to accept this blessing?

 a.
 The original text reads “as for.”